aneesha/SemanticCourseSearch/README.md

 # SemanticCourseSearch
-Experiment with Semantic Course Search
+Experiment with Semantic Course Search.
+Content from Liascript open courses used.

 Just a Google Collab in Parts